Morton Outcrops SNA

 Insects and Arachnids

-Two insect species with protected status in Minnesota are found here:
+Two insect and arachnid species with conservation status in Minnesota have been seen here:

 goldenrod gall fly (Eurosta solidaginis)